-- B30) A course which is part of the student's approved Educational Plan requires a fee in addition to the textbook.
+B26) A course that is part of the student's approved Educational Plan requires a fee in addition to the textbook.
 Can EOPS or CARE funds be used to pay the fee?

 ANSWER: Yes, as long as the fee is permissible according to the Chancellor's Office Student Fee Handbook.

-The handbook is posted on the Chancellor's Office Legal Affairs Division website at: http://extranet.ccco.edu/Divisions/Legal.aspx - B31) An EOPS student has been invited to become a member of an Honor Society that recognizes student academic achievement.
+B27) An EOPS student has been invited to become a member of an Honor Society that recognizes student academic achievement.
 Can EOPS and CARE funds be used to pay the membership fees for the honor society?

+ANSWER: Yes.

-ANSWER: Yes. - B32) Can EOPS or CARE funds be used to purchase food and beverages?
+B28) Can EOPS or CARE funds be used to purchase food and beverages?

 ANSWER: A district may, absent a specific prohibition to the contrary, use public funds, including EOPS and CARE funds, to purchase food and beverages for non-employees, including students, at district-sponsored functions, per a February 21, 1989 Chancellor's Office legal opinion.
-In addition, a district may, absent a specific prohibition to the contrary, use EOPS funds to purchase food and beverages for EOPS employees at district-sponsored functions, per a June 25, 1991 Chancellor's Office legal opinion. - B33) Can EOPS and CARE funds be used to purchase school supplies that will not be disbursed to eligible students until the following fiscal year?
+In addition, a district may, absent a specific prohibition to the contrary, use EOPS funds to purchase food and beverages for EOPS employees at district-sponsored functions, per a June 25, 1991 Chancellor's Office legal opinion.

+B29) Can EOPS and CARE funds be used to purchase school supplies that will not be disbursed to eligible students until the following fiscal year?

 ANSWER: Yes.
 "Consumable" items purchased with current year EOPS and CARE funds may be disbursed to eligible students after the close of the current fiscal year, as long as the items are not time-expired.
-Examples of consumable items include but are not limited to: flash drives, backpacks, pens, pencils, paper, binders, gas cards and bus passes. - B34) It is two weeks into Spring term, you have just been notified that the EOPS Program has overspent the budget by \$80,000, because of the books that were issued to new and continuing EOPS students.
+Examples of consumable items include but are not limited to: flash drives, backpacks, pens, pencils, paper, binders, gas cards and bus passes.

+B30) It is two weeks into Spring term, you have just been notified that the EOPS Program has overspent the budget by \$80,000, because of the books that were issued to new and continuing EOPS students.
 It's no mistake!
 What are your options to balance the EOPS budget?

 ANSWER: First, determine if you have any unspent funds in other areas, which may be used to cover the over-expenditure.
-Then you may consider submitting a request for EOPS reallocated funds if your college meets the "good standing" criteria.
-(Please note that reallocated funds may or may not be available.)
+Then you may consider submitting a request for EOPS reallocated funds, by submitting the EOPS Mid-Year Report by the established due date, if your college meets the "good standing" criteria.
+(Please note that reallocated funds may or may not be available).
 Otherwise, your district will be required to use its funding to cover the over-expenditure of books for your EOPS students who are first and foremost students of the college.
 This amount may be added as part of your district contribution for that fiscal year.

-B35) Can EOPS and CARE funds be used to pay the post-employment health benefits for staff (GASB 45)?
+B31) Can EOPS and CARE funds be used to pay the post-employment health benefits for staff (GASB 45)?
 Can funds be used to pay for staff no longer working in the program?